Lab-grown meat may save a lot more than farm animals' lives

 Related: An Aquaponic Vertical Farm Grows in Brooklyn

-Taking an open source approach may further help the field move forward, says Erin Kim of New Harvest, a research institute dedicated to funding cultured meat and other cellular agriculture products.
-Through her organization, she and her colleagues are opening the field to interested researchers by helping to create "starter cell" lines they can buy to experiment on, much like researchers currently do with mice.
-So far this has led to the creation of a turkey cell line, which was used last year to grow a small turkey nugget by North Carolina State University graduate student Marie Gibbons.
+Taking an open source approach may help the field move forward, says Erin Kim of New Harvest, a research institute dedicated to funding the development of cultured meat and other cellular agriculture products.
+She and her colleagues are opening the field to interested researchers by helping to create "starter cell" lines they can buy to experiment on, much like researchers currently do with mice.
+This has led to the creation of a turkey cell line, which was used last year to grow a small turkey nugget by North Carolina State University graduate student Marie Gibbons.

 "We are still limited in our understanding about how to grow larger pieces of tissue or functional organs," Levenberg says.
 "If the two parallel approaches — the medical and the food industry — work on it together, there are more chances solutions will be found."